Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Freeze-in in the CTP formalism

 which is connected to the phase-space density of propagating degrees of freedom in the chosen state $\rho$ and contains information about their number densities and energy shells.
-For example, in a free theory with a scalar field of mass $m$ one finds (both in the vacuum and in a thermal state)
+For example, in a free theory with a scalar field of mass $m$, one finds (both in the vacuum and in a thermal state)

-which gives a nonzero contribution only on the mass-shell $p^2=m^2$ --- and hence is related to the density of states in phase space, as anticipated before --- while the Wightman functions also involve the particle distribution functions in equilibrium.
-Writing the bosonic/fermionic equilibrium densities as
+which gives a nonzero contribution only on the mass-shell $p^2=m^2$ --- and hence is related to the density of states in the phase space, as anticipated before --- while the Wightman functions also involve the particle distribution functions in equilibrium.
+Writing the bosonic/fermionic equilibrium distribution functions as